 Renters’ Rights Act

-The Renters’ Right Act will come into effect from 1 May 2026.
-Changes introduced by the act will bring in new rights and responsibilities for landlords, letting agents and tenants.
+The Renters’ Right Act came into effect from 1 May 2026.
+Changes introduced by the act brought in new rights and responsibilities for landlords, letting agents and tenants.

 See the government’s roadmap for implementing the reforms on their website.